MariamZahi/Lab-3/README.md

 # Lab-3
-Die class with a tester
+Die class with constructors

+#Submitted By: Mariam Zahid